VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter2.md

 install the header files and the libraries on your system.
 If your applications are static linking to MiniGUI, you should rebuild your applications, too.
-Please note that you should placed the **mgconfig.h** in a MiniGUI header file directory which your compiler can find it and overwrite the old one.
+Please note that you should placed the `mgconfig.h` in a MiniGUI header file directory which your compiler can find it and overwrite the old one.

-In general, the content of **mgconfig.h** is as follow:
+In general, the content of `mgconfig.h` is as follow:

 ```cpp
 ...
 /* Define if compile for VxWorks operating system */
 #define __VXWORKS__ 1

 /* Define if include advanced 2D graphics APIs */
 #define _MGHAVE_ADV_2DAPI 1

 /* Define if support Arabic charset */
 /* #undef _MGCHARSET_ARABIC */

 /* Define if include the 2440 IAL engine */
 /* #undef _MGIAL_2440 */

 /* Define if include the automatic IAL engine */
 /* #undef _MGIAL_AUTO */

 /* Define if support BIG5 charset */
 #define _MGCHARSET_BIG5 1

 /* Define if include clipboard support */
 #define _MGHAVE_CLIPBOARD 1
 ...

 ```

-Above produces is a piece of **mgconfig.h**.
-Macro \_\_VXWORKS\_\_ is defined in this file and this macro will open the VxWorks support code in the MiniGUI source code.
-Macro \_MGHAVE\_CLIPBOARD is defined in this file, too.
-It will open the clipboard support code.
-Macro \_MGIAL\_AUTO is not defined in this file and MiniGUI will not support for Auto input engine.
+Above code is a snippet of `mgconfig.h`.
+The macro `__VXWORKS__` is defined in this file and this macro will enable the support code for VxWorks in the MiniGUI source code.
+The macro `_MGHAVE_CLIPBOARD` is defined in this file, it will enable the support for clipboard.
+Macro `_MGIAL_AUTO` is not defined in this file and MiniGUI will not support the `auto` input engine.

-The attention, in **mgconfig.h** also contains other some macro definitions, for instance MiniGUI version number and so on.
-Please maintain these macro definitions to be invariable; do not have voluntarily to revise these macro definitions.
+Note that `mgconfig.h` also contains other macro definitions, for instance, the MiniGUI version number and so on.
+Please do not change these macro definitions manually.

-The handwork revises **mgconfig.h** the procedure extremely tediously, moreover is easy to make a mistake.
-If you use the GNU development environment, then may use the configure script to configure MiniGUI.
-The following section introduces how to use the configure script automatically to produce the **mgconfig.h** file in the GNU development environment.
+It will be very hard to modify `mgconfig.h` manually to meet your needs.
+When you use the GNU GCC toolchain, you should use the `configure` script to configure MiniGUI and generate `mgconfig.h` file automatically.

-### Using Configure Script in GNU Development Environment
+### Configuring MiniGUI in GNU Development Environment

 It’s known that we can conveniently maintain the program package using makefile.
 Through makefile, we may compile, clean or install the